Tips for integrating user research and testing into an agile development process

 For example, the DotGov team advocates ‘Testing Tuesdays’.
 Predictable and regular testing intervals enable your team members to schedule time to watch sessions.
 At System Concepts we’ve helped O2 to setup a series of rapid user tests, to help them quickly iterate their designs within their agile framework.

-We recommend involving the whole team in the testing process, observing sessions and helping to identify issues.
+We recommend involving the whole team in the user research and testing process, observing sessions and helping to identify issues.
 This promotes consensus and investment in the outputs of user testing, and can avoid delays in analysing and documenting results.

 2. Recruit a panel of participants